-We understand that you may have some questions about submitting on Scholastica, or if you’re a law librarian you might want to be able to help your law faculty answer their questions.
-We want to ensure that you’re equipped for submission season success.
-Read on for answers to some frequently asked questions - plus links to some informative resources!
+We understand that as a legal scholar you may have some questions about submitting to law reviews via Scholastica, or if you’re a law librarian you may be looking for more information about our platform to help your faculty use it.
+We want to ensure that all authors are equipped for submission season success.
+Read on for answers to the questions we most frequently hear from authors and links to some informative resources!

-Institutions can create institutional accounts to sponsor submission fees for their authors.
-When submitting to law reviews via Scholastica, if your institution is subsidizing submissions you’ll see a banner when submitting letting you know that your fees are covered on the law review submission pool page (as shown above).
+Institutions can create accounts to sponsor Scholastica submission fees for their authors.
+When submitting to law reviews via Scholastica, if your institution is subsidizing submissions you’ll see a banner letting you know that your fees are covered on the law review submission pool page (as shown above).
 There are over 200 institutional accounts set up to sponsor law authors on Scholastica.
 Not sure if your institution has an account?
 Contact us at firstname.lastname@example.org!

 Think of your submission like an email — once it’s been sent, it’s in the recipient’s hands and can’t be altered.
-If there’s new information or files that you want them to have, you should send a fresh message letting them know you’ve made an update to your article that you’d like them to consider.
+If there’s new information or files that you want editors to have, you should send a fresh message letting them know you’ve made an update to your article that you’d like them to consider.

-On Scholastica, the best way to provide the editors of law reviews with an updated version of your manuscript or a file you forgot to upload is to send them via the Discussions feature.
+On Scholastica, the best way to provide the editors of law reviews you submitted to with an updated version of your manuscript or a file you forgot to upload is to send them a Discussion message.
 Click here for an easy walkthrough on how to start a Discussion with the journal(s) to which you have submitted.
-You can attach the updated manuscript by clicking “Add file” once you’ve created a Discussion.
+You can attach an updated manuscript file by clicking “Add file” once you’ve created a Discussion.

-In our conversations with law editors we’ve learned that (anecdotally) some law reviews in years past have only contacted authors about acceptances, often following the conventions of their past e-boards (this was not every law review, but it is something we heard anecdotally from many law reviews as an expected behavior passed down from previous e-boards).
+In conversations with law editors we have learned that some law reviews in years past have only contacted authors about acceptances, often following the conventions of their past e-boards (this was not every law review, but it is something we’ve heard anecdotally from some).
 These law reviews did not contact authors to let them know that they had decided against extending a publication offer.

 As it’s become more evident to law reviews that authors prefer to hear a response to their submission (even when that means getting a rejection), law reviews sending decisions letters for all articles has become more commonplace.
 At Scholastica, we are also taking steps to help educate law review editors about the importance of making decisions on all articles.
 Every submission season (spring and fall) we email editors reminding them to send decision letters and providing resources on why it’s so important for authors, like this blog on reasons law reviews should send rejections.

-The best way to request information about the timeframe within which you can expect a decision on your submission is to contact the law review(s) to which you submitted via Discussions.
-You can send the same message to multiple law reviews at once to communicate as efficiently as possible.
+The best way to get information about specific law review decision timeframes is to directly contact the law review(s) to which you submitted.
+As noted, via Scholastica, you can send the same message to multiple law reviews at once using the bulk Discussion feature.

 Once you’ve sent an expedited decision request message, it cannot be edited or changed.
-If you’ve received a new publication offer or need to revise the priority deadline for an expedite request, you can simply send another expedite request message — as noted, you can do this in bulk to save time.
+If you’ve received a new publication offer or need to revise the priority deadline for an expedite request, you should simply send another expedite request message — as noted, you can do this in bulk to save time.

-You can send expedite requests even if the publication offer about which you’re communicating was extended by a journal that doesn’t use Scholastica (or if the offer was made via phone, etc.)
+You can send expedite requests even if the publication offer you’re communicating was extended by a journal that does not use Scholastica for submissions (or if the offer was made via phone, etc.).

 You can withdraw from multiple law reviews at once or one at a time by following the steps found in our law author guide.